okuryu/package-json-flatten/README.md

 ### -f, --file [file]

-A option to pass a path to package.json.
+An option to pass a path to package.json.
 It read the package.json in the current directory in default.

 ```